bitkidd/adonis-stripe/README.md

 [![npm-image]][npm-url] [![license-image]][license-url] [![typescript-image]][typescript-url]

 This service provider makes it easier to integrate and to work with Stripe official library.
-It is compatible with `Adonis Framework v5.x.`
+It is compatible with `Adonis Framework v5.x.` and `Adonis Framework v4.x.` via legacy tag.

 It is built on top of [stripe-node](https://github.com/stripe/stripe-node) and proxies all the methods keeping them 100% original.
 So you can follow official Stripe documentation.